 The menu button on the parent device brings up the monitor options on the touchscreen which works well.
 The icons are intuitive and straightforward to use.
 The unit has separate buttons on the top for zoom, pan and tilt operation, and the nightlight.

-The Pixel has a variety of features, and this helped earn it 7 of 10 for features.
+The Pixel has a variety of features.

 This video monitor includes: